oz/cyprio.net/about.md

 ### I'm using this

-My computer is a small [Dell XPS 13][xps13], it's running [Archlinux][archlinux] which I have no strong feelings about.
-It's been around for 5+ years, and only had its battery changed twice.
-I'd probably run some flavor of [BSD][freebsd], if my dayjob didn't require Linux, containers and what not.
+My *own* computer is a small [Dell XPS 13][xps13], it's running [Archlinux][archlinux] which I have no strong feelings about.
+I've had the laptop for years, it's less powerful than most smartphones, and only had its battery changed once, or twice (off-brand batteries aren't exactly great).

+My *work* computer is a boring Apple laptop, the normal dev setup in this age.

-I spend most of my time in terminals running [tmux][tmux], and let [i3][i3] manage windows for me.
+I spend most of my time in terminals running [tmux][tmux], and let [sway][sway] manage windows for me.
 I use both [Firefox][firefox] and [qutebrowser][qutebrowser], or [Chromium][chromium] because Chrome is the web, don't you know?
 Ah well, another thing that sucks.

 I store passwords with [Bitwarden][bitwarden], and synchronize files between various devices using a combination of [Syncthing][syncthing] and [git-annex][gitannex].
-[Musicpd][mpd] is probably playing music close by.
+[Musicpd][mpd] is probably playing music close by, if Spotify isn't.

-Daily, I'm editing text from [Neovim][nvim], or [Emacs][emacs].
+Daily, I write in [Neovim][nvim], or [Emacs][emacs].
 I'm some kind of a polyglot developer with a taste for [Ruby][ruby], [Go][golang], and sometimes [Haskell][haskell].
 I'm always looking for excuses to play with other languages, more so if they try to change how I think of programming.
-Lately: Rust, Zig, Crystal, Elixir, Gleam, (...) all interesting, and flawed in their own way. :)
+Lately: Rust, Zig, Crystal, Elixir, Gleam, (... all       ) interesting, and flawed in their own way). :                            )

-I should mention that I have zero brand loyalty for phones, and have run Nokia's Maemo, Palm's webOS, Apple's iOS, Jolla's SailfishOS, and lately Google's Android.
-They all suck, and I hate phones anyway.

 [xps13]: https://wiki.archlinux.org/index.php/Dell_XPS_13_(9360)
 [keepass]: https://www.keepassx.org/